Pramod-325/cloud-test-fe/README.md

 # Cloud Deployment Test
+## To keep in mind:
-## Beware of API KEY Handling with SWA
+- Beware of API KEY Handling with SWA
+- Set Environment variables in github secrets and edit workflow file to use the env variables, Azure env values are not being used